 Innovator | Educator | Activator

-Career pathways strategist and consultant connecting K-14 and higher education to the classroom and workforce of the future.
+Talent pipeline strategist, educator, and consultant connecting K-14 and higher education to the classroom and workforce of the future.
 I stand at the intersect of education and workforce collaboration with expertise in intersegmental systems alignment, workforce development, and immersive technologies in the classroom and business and industry.
 I believe everyone should have the opportunity to thrive in education, the workforce, and life, and that we must rise together.

 The Pandemic Has Accelerated Demands for a More Skilled Work Force